 8. Support Local and Regional Suppliers

 Local sourcing can lower logistics and tariff costs.
 During inflation, these cost savings can make a big difference.
+Managing the movement and delivery of goods and services within the local supply chain is crucial for efficiency and cost-effectiveness.
 Local suppliers:

 - Deliver faster